exoplatform/exo-documentation/docs/UsingPerkStore.rst

 |image5|

-You can see your order details for this product by clicking in this button.
+You can see your order details for this product by clicking on this button.

 |image6|